JacobThwaites/Middle-Earth-SVG/README.md

-# middle-earth-responsive-map
+# Middle Earth Responsive Map

-A proof of concept map with responsive regions for use with lord of the rings risk
+A proof of concept map with responsive regions for use with Lord of the Rings Risk